 At NYU Langone Health, we provide a welcoming environment for people who are lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ+).
-Our providers and staff strive to provide equitable care to all, while also acknowledging and respecting the specific needs of the LGBTQ+ community and their loved ones.
+Our providers and staff strive to offer equitable care to all, while also acknowledging and respecting the specific needs of the LGBTQ+ community and their loved ones.

 NYU Langone Health has been recognized by the Human Rights Campaign Foundation Healthcare Equality Index (HEI) Report, a certification that acknowledges the work of medical facilities that are providing equal healthcare access to LGBTQ+ Americans.
-The HEI certification, which NYU Langone Health has received five years in a row and recognizes all of our locations, is obtained through an annual survey that evaluates a healthcare provider’s nondiscrimination policies and staff training, patient services and support, employee benefits and policies, and patient and community engagement.
+The HEI certification, which NYU Langone Health has received six years in a row and recognizes all of our locations, is obtained through an annual survey that evaluates a healthcare provider’s nondiscrimination policies and staff training, patient services and support, employee benefits and policies, and patient and community engagement.
 On these criteria, NYU Langone earned a perfect score of 100.

 We follow the best practices in LGBTQ+ healthcare and follow standards of care provided by GLMA: Health Professionals Advancing LGBT Equality and WPATH: World Professional Association for Transgender Health.

 Our Commitment to the LGBTQ+ Community

 We provide healthcare, treatment, and services to all regardless of a person’s sex, sexual orientation, and gender identity or expression.
 This policy is part of the NYU Langone Patient’s Bill of Rights, which also prohibits discrimination on the basis of race, color, religion, national origin, disability, source of payment, or age.
 If you are a patient in the hospital, our guest policy ensures that your partner and family may visit you.

 We also abide by New York City’s LGBTQ Health Care Bill of Rights, which affirms your right to privacy and confidentiality.
-We support your right to choose who can make medical decisions for you in case you are unable to do so yourself, and can assist with advance directives and establishing a healthcare proxy.
+We support your right to choose who can make medical decisions for you in case you are unable to do so for yourself, and can assist with advance directives and establishing a healthcare proxy.

 Your Medical and Surgical Care

 In addition to well visits, services provided by our doctors include: